ghuntley/ghuntley-monorepo-retired/README.md

 # ghuntley's personal monorepo [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ghuntley/ghuntley)

-This repository is the [monorepo][monorepo] for my personal software.
+This repository is the [monorepo][] for my personal software.

-Everything in here is built using [Nix][Nix] with an automatic attribute-set layout that mirrors the filesystem layout of the repository (this might feel familiar to users of Bazel).
+Everything in here is built using [Nix][] with an automatic attribute-set layout that mirrors the filesystem layout of the repository (this might feel familiar to users of Bazel).